Theuns Coetzee: Military career

 He joined the South African Defence Force in 1976 as a conscript and qualified as a military parachutist.
 Battery Commander of 141 Battery at 14 Field Regiment.
-He saw action in Angola during the South African Border War where he earned an Honoris Crux for actions of bravery and being wounded in operations deep inside Angola during 1985.
-Chief Instructor Gunnery at the School of Artillery from 1988-1990.
+He saw action in Angola during the South African Border War as a result of which he was awarded the Honoris Crux for actions of bravery and being wounded in operations deep inside Angola during 1985.

+He served as Chief Instructor Gunnery at the School of Artillery from 1988–1990.
 He passed the Army College course in 1991.

-2IC School of Artillery and OC School of Artillery in 1995-1998.
-He resigned from SANDF in 1998.
+He served as second-in-command of the School of Artillery and then was appointed as the Commanding Officer during 1995–1998.
+He resigned from the SANDF in 1998.